-- 1. The units in the investment fund are made out to bearer and are securitized in a global certificate; the issue of individual certificates is excluded.
+2. Securitized share certificates are securitized in a global certificate; the issue of individual certificates is excluded.
 By acquiring a unit of the investment fund, the investor acquires a co-ownership share of the global certificate.
-This is transferable unless the Special Terms provide otherwise. - 2.
-The units may have different configuration characteristics, especially with respect to the distribution policy, the initial sales charge, the redemption fee, the currency of the net asset value per unit, the management fee, the minimum investment or a combination of these features ("unit classes").
+This is transferable unless the Special Terms provide otherwise.

+3. The units may have different configuration characteristics, especially with respect to the distribution policy, the initial sales charge, the redemption fee, the currency of the net asset value per unit, the management fee, the minimum investment or a combination of these features ("unit classes").
 Details are set down in the Special Terms.

-Article 17 Issue and redemption of units, suspension of redemption
+Article 17 Issue and redemption of units, restriction and suspension of redemption

-- 1. The number of units issued is generally unlimited.
+1. The number of units issued is generally unlimited.
 The Company reserves the right to suspend or definitively discontinue the issue of units.
 The issue of units may be suspended in whole or in part (through mechanisms such as the introduction of upper limits).
-The Company shall inform investors of a suspension or definitive discontinuation of the issue of units in the electronic information media designated in the Sales Prospectus. - 2.
-Units can be purchased from the Company, the Depositary or through an intermediary.
-The Special Terms can provide that units may only be acquired and held by certain investors. - 3.
-Investors may request the redemption of units by the Company.
+The Company shall inform investors of a suspension or definitive discontinuation of the issue of units in the electronic information media designated in the Sales Prospectus.

+2. Units can be purchased from the Company, the Depositary or through an intermediary.
+The Special Terms can provide that units may only be acquired and held by certain investors.

+3. Investors may request the redemption of units by the Company.
+The Special Terms may stipulate notice periods for redemption.
 The Company is obligated to redeem units at the applicable redemption price for the account of the UCITS fund.
+Units are redeemed by the Depositary.

+4. Unless the Special Terms provide otherwise, the Company, however, reserves the right to restrict the redemption of units for 15 working days if investors' redemption requests reach a threshold beyond which the redemption requests can no longer be executed in the interests of all investors due to the liquidity situation of the investment fund's assets.
+The threshold is defined in the Special Terms.
+It describes the redemption requests as a percentage of the net asset value of the investment fund.

+In this case, the Company shall only meet the redemption request per investor on a pro rata basis and, other than that, the redemption obligation shall not apply.
+This means that each redemption order is only executed on a pro rata basis.
+The part of the order that is not executed (remaining order) will not be executed by the Company at a later date, but instead expires (pro-rata approach with forfeiture of the remaining order).

+Further details on the redemption restriction procedure can be found in the Sales

+Prospectus.
+The Company must immediately publish the restriction of the redemption of units as well as the lifting of such restriction on its website.

-Units are redeemed by the Depositary. - 4.
-However, the Company reserves the right to suspend the redemption of units in accordance with article 98 (2) KAGB under exceptional circumstances that make a suspension appear necessary in the interests of the investors. - 5.
-The Company shall notify investors about the suspension of the redemption of the units according to paragraph 4 and its resumption by publishing notices in the Bundesanzeiger (Federal Gazette) and in the electronic information media designated in the Sales Prospectus.
+5. The Company also reserves the right to suspend the redemption of units in accordance with article 98 (2) KAGB under exceptional circumstances that make a suspension appear necessary in the interests of the investors.

+6. The Company shall notify investors about the suspension of the redemption of the units according to paragraph 4 and its resumption by publishing notices in the Bundesanzeiger (Federal Gazette) and in the electronic information media designated in the Sales Prospectus.
 Investors shall be informed of the suspension and resumption of the redemption of units by durable medium immediately after their respective publication in the Bundesanzeiger.

-Article 18 Issue and redemption prices
+Article 18 Issue and